This has possibly been the least productive day in the history of least productive days.

 It doesn’t matter how often your best friend or your boss or that really annoyingly successful kid from your high school takes breaks.
 Everyone’s bodies and brains work differently.
 You take a break when YOU need one.

 And everyone relaxes in different ways.
-You might like going for runs, or hanging out with friends, or binge-watching Netflix alone in your room with a plate of nachos.
+You might like going for runs, or hanging out with friends, or marathon-watching Netflix alone in your room with a plate of nachos.
 It doesn’t matter what works for you, as long as you’re aware of what it is and make time for that activity.

 I’m doing a lot better today.
 After going to bed early last night, I naturally woke up early too, so I decided to work out before my shower.
 Also because I was up early, I had time to make my lunch before leaving for the day, and because of THAT, between classes I had time to hike all the way out to the Arb (our local nature preserve) to eat by the river and relax.
 And even then I finished eating earlier than I otherwise would have, so now I’m fitting in this Wordy Wednesday at 1:00 PM instead of midnight.